pantheon-systems/drops-7/profiles/express/modules/contrib/metatag/README.txt

 * Multi-lingual support using the Entity Translation module.

-* Translation support using the Internationalization (i18n) module.
+* Translation support using the Internationalization (i18n) module of the global configurations, the values for all three submodules (Metatag:Context, Metatag:Panels, Metatag:Views), and the final meta tags being output.

 * Full support for entity revisions and workflows based upon revision editing, including compatibility with the Revisioning and Workbench Moderation modules.

 * Automatically extracts URLs from image fields, no need for extra modules.

+* A custom pager string may be added to meta tags by inserting the token [current-page:pager] into e.g. page titles, description tags, etc. The replacement string may be customized from the settings page.

 * Per-path control over meta tags using the "Metatag: Context" submodule (requires the Context module).